US-Ukraine critical minerals deal: What we know so far

 “I hear that he is coming on Friday.
 Certainly, it’s OK with me if he would like to.
 And he would like to sign it together with me, and I understand that’s a big deal.”

-Trump said the deal could be worth $1 trillion, and that American taxpayers would get their money back.
+Trump said the deal could be worth up to $1 trillion, and that American taxpayers would get their money back.

+On Wednesday evening, Zelenskyy said that the agreement — which he said was an economic framework for cooperation with the US — did not, as of now, include any US security guarantees.

-A source familiar with the content of the draft agreement said that it does not mention any US security guarantees or a flow of weapons from Washington, Reuters news agency reported.
-However, it did say that the US wants Ukraine to be “free, sovereign and secure”.
+However, according to the Reuters news agency, the draft deal did say that the US wants Ukraine to be “free, sovereign and secure”.
 An earlier draft deal was rejected by Zelenskyy last week because it lacked details about security guarantees for Ukraine, according to media reports.
 The details of the draft deal have not been shared publicly.

 On Monday, Zelenskyy said that he was ready to resign for the sake of peace but demanded that Kyiv should be granted membership of the North Atlantic Treaty Organization (NATO) as a way to ensure his country’s security.
 But Washington has dubbed the NATO membership demand “unrealistic”.